Siyaaan/TheVaultOfCuriosity/Untitled.md

 Is there a way in nvim where I open new seperate nvim instead on its terminal where its run

 Learn how to install plugins1

+Have a command list recommendation when typing in terminal